jtammelleo/job-website/README.md

 ### Retros
 Retro forms for sprint 1 and 2 have been submitted!

-###Home Pages
+### Please Note -- Home Pages Tabs
-We have two home pages currently to present the two data presentations for user feedback, comparison, contrast.
+We have two home pages currently to present two different data presentations for user feedback, comparison, contrast.
+In subequent sprints, we would use this feedback to determine how to display the data and what types of features are most desired.